San Diego Child Custody and Visitation Attorneys

 Even though your relationship with your spouse may be rocky, it should have no impact on the relationship you have with your children.
 If you are getting divorced or separating, you should continue to have quality time with your children and have a say in their upbringing.
 To ensure that your parental rights are secure, you'll need a written child custody and visitation agreement that is legally binding.

-Mattis Law, A.P.C., has been helping San Diego parents maintain meaningful relationships with their children for over four decades.
+Mattis Law, A.P.C., has been helping San Diego parents maintain meaningful relationships with their children since 2014.
 Let us do the same for you.
 If you are in the process of a divorce or separation and feel your parental rights are in danger, call Mattis Law, A.P.C., for a free case evaluation at (858) 328-4400.

 "Very professional and knowledgeable firm, especially about child custody.
 They will craft a case plan with you and aggressively advocate for your rights."